-- Do you have any documentation/screenshots that you can provide us?
+- Do you have any documentation/screenshots that you can provide us to investigate this bug?

-We put many tickets through a rigorous process, because we receive many false-positive reports.
+We put many tickets through a rigorous analysis because we receive many false-positive reports.
 Our support staff normally doesn’t have enough time to look into every single report with great detail because of this.
-As such, we request end-users provide as much information as we possibly can get to identify the existence of a reported bug.
+As such, we request end-users provide as much information as possible before we can dive deeper into an investigation.

 At times, we are able to check the issues being reported on our end based on what the actual problem is.
-We read logs, study system specs, and take a look at various Speedtests that players send in.
-In general (about 95% of the time) the issues being reported are not bugs with the game but isolated issues that range from PC problems to a misunderstanding of how the game works.
+We read logs, study system specs, use logs, and take a look at various Speedtests that players send in.
+In general (about 95% of the time) the issues being reported are not bugs and can usually be attributed to hardware or a misunderstanding of how the game works.

 It’s a bug!
 Now what?